DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/01-25 Meeting Notes.md

 	- Aiden's level player repositioning
 - We could rearrange how we go up / down the stairs now that the apartment is no longer continuous.
 For example, we don't need to go from 4 to 5 to 3 since it'll be a little confusing.
 - Each floor of the apartment is planned to have different transitions to keep the sections visually interesting
+- Also, we need to get a new ambient-ish background song for the mindbreak